Current as of July 2015 | Download print version (in PDF)

 (a) Goods donated or purchased for donation to a non-profit organization or government-approved institution for: their official use; free distribution to the poor and needy; use in medical treatment, education, religious, or rehabilitation work; or other purposes approved by the government (Customs and Excise Act Third Schedule, Para.
 12 (1)(b)).

-(b) Certain goods, including some passenger motor vehicles, and office, audio and visual electronic equipment, are excluded from the custom duties exemptions.
-Textiles, new and used clothing, footwear, and certain foods also are excluded from the customs duties exemption; however, a remission of the duty may be granted if the goods are donated or purchased for donation to registered homes for poor and needy persons.
+(b) Certain goods are excluded from the custom duties exemptions, including some passenger motor vehicles of a seating capacity of less than 26 persons, building materials, audio and audio-visual electronic equipment, spare parts, office furniture, stationery, and other office equipment.
+Textiles, new and used clothing, footwear, and certain foods are also excluded from the customs duties exemption; however, a remission of the duty may be granted if the goods are donated or purchased for donation to registered homes for poor and needy persons.
 The remission is subject to Cabinet Secretary approval.
-Remissions also may be granted when the goods are imported during periods of civil strife, national calamity, or disaster as declared by law or where intended for use in officially recognized refugee camps in Kenya (The Customs and Excise (Remission) (Charitable Organizations) Order 1999 as amended by Legal Notice 46 of 2004).
+Remissions also may be granted when the goods are imported during periods of civil strife, national calamity, or disaster as declared by law or where intended for use in officially recognized refugee camps in Kenya (The Customs and Excise (Remission) (Charitable Organisations) Order 1999 as amended by Legal Notice 46 of 2004).

 (c) The Treasury must approve any duty exemption that exceeds Kshs.
 500,000 (approximately USD 5,700) (Customs and Excise Act Third Schedule, Para.
 12(1)(a)).